 However, where Printful shines versus Printify is that they also allow you to personalize the label with your brand on the product itself.

 To add a custom label, Printful charges $2.49 per label which is pricey but could be worth it to make your brand more visible.
+You can also print on many different areas of your shirt such as a sleeve print or a pocket.

 - Flyers and coupons